matheusicaro/challenge-interactive-webpage-by-virtual-assistant/README.md

 > _got lost on the site?_ <br> > _don't know where to find information?_ <br> > _...ask Neo's virtual assistant that it will take you to the desired session._ 😉🖤

+## Challenge

+The aim of this project is to recreate sections of Neo Financial's official website with improvement on existing features and development of new features with a focus on innovation.

+All images and content are property of **[Neo Financial](https://www.neofinancial.com/)** and were taken from the **[official website](https://www.neofinancial.com/)** for the period December 25, 2021 to date.

+## Project Screen Shot

 ### :white_check_mark: [ ONLINE ] - Access the application at: [www.neo-together-with.matheusicaro.com](https://neo-together-with.matheusicaro.com/)

 ![web-screen](https://github.com/matheusicaro/challenge-interactive-webpage-by-virtual-assistant/blob/main/data/images/interactive-web-screen-shot.gif)

 <br>
 <br>

+---

 ## New features created